 Figure \ref{fig:kihonzu_L=1} coincides with the fundamental diagram of the original traffic flow model of the elementary cellular automata of rule 184.
 In Figures \ref{fig:kihonzu_L=2} and \ref{fig:kihonzu_L=3}, the values of the flow hit the ceiling and adopt a trapezoidal shape.
 We can see the phase transitions at $\rho = 0.25$ and 0.75 in Figure \ref{fig:kihonzu_L=2} and $\rho = 0.1666...$ and 0.8333... in Figure \ref{fig:kihonzu_L=3}.
-We can thus make the following conjecture. \begin{conjecture} There exist two first-order phase transition densities, and their points are given by $(\rho_{*},q_{*})$ and $(1-\rho_{*},q_{*})$, where